Ribosomes on ER microsomes

 Preparing the template and mask

-Let's generate a template for the template matching run:
+Let's generate a template for the template matching run by downsampling the downloaded EM map:

 pytom_create_template.py \